-As things stand today, Qualcomm Snapdragon 888 toting Samsung Galaxy S21s still offer better overall performance compared to its Exynos 2100.
+As things stood until standardizing on Qualcomm's chips, Snapdragon-toting Samsung Galaxy S's offered better overall performance compared to its Exynos counterparts.
 However, Samsung has certainly managed to close the massive gap in performance between Snapdragon and Exynos SoCs from the yesteryears.
 Perhaps the ultimatum issued by Samsung Exynos users helped.
 Now, the reason for the massive improvement in performance with the new Exynos 2100 has been explained in somewhat detail by me in this article.
 Here’s a short explanation anyway.

 However, one area where Samsung continues to lag behind even with the Exynos 2100 is in the graphics department.
 This is because Exynos uses ARMs Mali G78 GPU for graphics, while Qualcomm uses its own Adreno 660, which is known for its much better performance.
 But Samsung does have one ace up its sleeve to counter this.